hocineimail/Calculator-app-React.js/README.md

-# simple example app TODO using react
+#  calculator app using react

 EN: An example of how to create a simple calculator app using components and props with React .